 They die too often for the price.

 Honestly, most of your coffee makers, if not cleaned regularly and properly, will harbor mold and bacteria.
 I never found Keurig machines easy to clean.
+I have enough trouble working on my health without the worry that about mold.
+Although, I’m certain any machine is capable of harboring bacteria if not cared for properly.

 K-cups can be expensive